Case Study · Branch 3D (StructureCraft)

 Building the foundation for a next-generation structural design platform

-Branch 3D (StructureCraft) set out to bridge the gap between traditional 2D structural engineering workflows and the spatial precision of 3D modeling — creating a hybrid platform where engineers could design, analyse, and visualise complex structures within a single, coherent environment.
+Branch 3D (StructureCraft) set out to bridge the gap between traditional 2D structural engineering workflows and the spatial precision of 3D modeling — creating a hybrid platform where engineers could design, analyse, and visualise complex structures within a single environment.

 Understanding structural engineers' workflows